fieldtrip/website/development/realtime/buffer_overview.md

 *  access a remote buffer linked to the acquisition software, which runs as a separate program and possibly even on a separate computer

-*  instantiate a local buffer, linked to the MATLAB process as a seperate thread
+*  instantiate a local buffer, linked to the MATLAB process as a separate thread

 Besides the native C/C++ and the MATLAB implementation, we also provide implementations for [Java](/development/realtime/buffer_java) and [Python](/development/realtime/buffer_python).